Police Think Amazon’s Alexa Overheard A Double Murder

 — CBS News (@CBSNews) November 13, 2018

 Following Verill’s hearing on Friday, the judge ruling on the case ordered that Amazon turn over the recording from the night of the crime to police.

 “The court finds there is probable cause to believe the server(s) and/or records maintained for or by Amazon.com contain recordings made by Echo smart speaker from the period of Jan.
 27 to Jan.
 29, 2017… and that such information contains evidence of crimes committed against Ms. Sullivan, including the attack and possible remove of the body from the kitchen,” the judge said.

+“Amazon will not release customer information without a valid and binding legal demand properly served on us,” an Amazon spokesman said.
+“Amazon objects to overbroad or otherwise inappropriate demands as a matter of course.”

-Amazon’s Alexa is at its most basic functionality, a speaker for playing music.
+Amazon’s Alexa is, at its most basic functionality, a speaker for playing music.
 However, it has become especially popular for home owners because of its smart home and digital assistant capabilities.
-It can control basic home functions such as the thermostat, provide the weather, shop online, and search the web all using the sound of your voice.
+It can control basic home functions, such as the thermostat, provide the weather, shop online, and search the web all using the sound of your voice.